Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 There's nothing we can do about this: it is the way it is for this particular rider with his particular size and shape, and the photo illustrates the fit.

-We are NOT -- repeat NOT -- stating that the collar of the AST jacket will have this problem for every rider.
+We are not stating that the collar of the AST jacket will have this problem for every rider.
 We are only saying that it is possible that the collar of this jacket may fit as illustrated in the photos on owners with a similar body shape, neck size and weight.
-If you're within the normal range, it should be no problem.
+If you’re within the normal range, it may not be an issue.
 There was no indication on the Olympia website that a size large jacket would not fit a rider of this size and shape.

 Olympia AST Jacket - Neck, Front View

-NOTE: The rider shown in these photos is 6'3" and weighs 165 pounds.
+NOTE: The rider shown in these photos is 6’3″ and weighs 165 pounds.
 He purchased the recommended size large, which otherwise fits him without complaint.
 These photos illustrate only how the collar on the AST jacket fits this particular rider and only this rider.
-Your experience may and probably will differ and riders with "normal" neck sizes will probably not have a problem with the collar fit.
+Your experience may differ and riders with “normal” neck sizes may not have a problem with the collar fit.

 Olympia AST Jacket - Neck, Side View